 It will be the responsibility of each employee, contractor or volunteer to renew and fund their WWC Card when it expires.
 It is an offence under the legislation to continue child related work until a valid Assessment Notice and WWC Card is re-issued.

 The WWC Check is valid for 5 years or as otherwise amended by legislation.
-Executive Deans or Directors will monitor and record renewal dates for contractors and volunteers.
+Deans or Directors will monitor and record renewal dates for contractors and volunteers.
 Human Resources will record renewal dates for all employees.

 In the case of an employee, contractor or volunteer receiving a Negative Notice after a WWC Check has been conducted, the University may take (and not be restricted to) any of the following steps against a current or prospective employee, contractor or volunteer: